umasubra/ExcelJsDocumentation/resources/tablerowcollection.md

 #### Parameters
 Parameter       | Type   | Description
 --------------- | ------ | ------------
-`values` | any[][] | 2-D array of unformatted values of the table row.
+`values` | any[][] | A 2-D array of unformatted values of the table row.
 `index` |  Number |Optional.
 Specifies the relative position of the new row.
 If not specified, the addition happens at the end.
-The previous column at this position is shifted outward to the bottom. **Zero Indexed**
+The previous column at this position is shifted outward to the bottom.
+Zero-indexed.

 #### Returns